FaturaEgypt/challenge/software-engineer/swe-full-02.md

-<h1 align="center">Building Egypt's 1<sup>st</sup> B2B commerce platform</h1>

-Challenges
----

-This Repository contains technical challenges that used to evaluate candidates applying for fulltime jobs on Fatura Egypt.
+# Fullstack Software Engineer

+Shopping Cart is essential part of any e-commerce solution out there,

+Design and Build only Shopping Cart page of an e commerce website:
+- Cart content should be stored in database.
+- User should be able to add / remove / change content of cart.
+- User should be able to apply / redeem copuns

+- Build endpoint `POST /coupon/check` that receives a coupon code and should validate if coupon is valid and return discount to be applied, Coupun discount can be either fixed amount, or amount percentage, you should support applying both on the cart content.

+- Cart Page should be built using VueJS, and design should be responsive.

+### Deliver with
+You may use PHP or NodeJS, VueJS or react

-We love documentations, at all levels, also we love git, so always deliver you code in a git repo, with readme.md file (like this one) descriping how should we get your code working, you may also include:
+We love documentations, at all levels, also we love git, so always deliver you code in a git repo, with readme.md file descriping how should we get your code working, you may also include:

 - Your thinking process, how you designed your solution.